 Does free range and organic mean higher welfare?

 Organic farming has a focus on avoiding the use of synthetic chemicals, including synthetic pesticides, herbicides, fertilisers, hormones and antibiotics.
 In animal production, organic farming may aim to provide a natural environment for animals and usually includes access to the outdoors (free range), but the exact standards of this can vary greatly.
-Therefore, it is important that consumers look for products that are certified by an independent and reputable animal welfare organisation and that detailed standards are publicly available.
+Therefore, it is important that consumers look for products that are certified by an independent and reputable animal welfare organisation and that detailed standards are publicly available, such as the RSPCA Approved Farming Scheme.

 Hens will lay about 300 eggs each year and will produce eggs up until around a year and a half of age.
 From here, egg production gradually declines and hens are considered ‘spent’ because they are no longer profitable.
 Hens considered ‘spent’ and then removed from production which is a process known as depopulation.